mlr-org/mlr3proba/README.md

 ## Feature Overview and Lifecycle

-The vision of **mlr3proba** is to be the first probabilistic machine learning package in R. This encompasses survival analysis, probabilistic regression (not just via MCMC\!), and unsupervised density estimation.
+The vision of **mlr3proba** is to be the first complete probabilistic machine learning package in R. This encompasses survival analysis, probabilistic regression (not just via MCMC\!), and unsupervised density estimation.
 The first release of **mlr3proba** is focused entirely on survival analysis and introduces `TaskSurv`.
 Later releases will include `TaskDensity` and will extend `TaskRegr` to have probabilistic predict types.
 The lifecycle of the survival task and features are considered `maturing` and any major changes are unlikely.
 The density and probabilistic regression tasks are currently in the early stages of development.
-The current main features of **mlr3proba** are
+The current main features of **mlr3proba** are:

   - The added `TaskSurv`, `LearnerSurv`, `PredictionSurv` for survival analysis